Shaped and owned by the Faculty, the Strategy Map will guide our efforts as we seek to achieve our aspirations.

 An important cornerstone of our work here is the articulation of a set of Faculty values.
 These values, or ‘what we believe in’, have informed objectives for both our professional and academic staff.

 In 2020 and 2021, our focus will be on fostering a vibrant, diverse and inclusive workplace culture that puts people first; and on attracting, retaining, supporting and developing our people, and providing growth opportunities for all.
+Read more about our commitment to diversity and inclusion.

 In recognition of a particular focus on Indigenous representation, this year the Faculty appointed its first Associate Dean, Indigenous – Associate Professor Sana Nakata.